cryostatio/cryostat-agent/README.md

 ```
 This assumes that the agent JAR has been included in the application image within `/deployments/app/`.

+## Harvester

+The various `cryostat.agent.harvester.*` properties may be used to configure `cryostat-agent` to start a new Flight
+Recording using a given event template on Agent initialization, and to periodically collect this recorded data and push
+it to the Agent's associated Cryostat server.
+The Agent will also attempt to push the tail end of this recording on JVM
+shutdown so that the cause of an unexpected JVM shutdown might be captured for later analysis.

 ## SMART TRIGGERS

-`cryostat-agent` supports smart triggers that listen to the values of the MBean Counters and can start recordings based on a set of constraints specified by the user.
+`cryostat-agent` supports smart triggers that listen to the values of the MBean Counters and can start recordings based
+on a set of constraints specified by the user.

 The general form of a smart trigger expression is as follows:

 ```